yashkhem1/CS765-Assignments/Assignment 1/README.md

         - Contains the IP and port information for the seeds in the P2P network
         - Used by the incoming peers to connect to the seeds

-    5. outfile.txt
+    5. outfiles/outputpeer_127.0.0.1_6666.txt
-        - File where the messages logged are dumped into
+        - Sample output file for a peer node with IP 127.0.0.1 and Port 6666
+        - All peer nodes dump their output files in the "outfiles" directory

+    6. outfiles/outputseed_127.0.0.1_2366.txt
+        - Sample output file for a seed node with IP 127.0.0.1 and Port 2366
-        - All the nodes in the same machine use this file
+        - All seed nodes dump their output files in the "outfiles" directory

 * ### <b>Instructions to run the code</b>
     1. Modify config.txt to contain the information of the seeds in the network